DaigoOUE/do-reading-log/content/post/my-first-post.md

       - thin film
 - Nozaki-Matsuo Group meeting 1pm
   - TK presentation
-    - What happens if Rashba and Dresselhaus are compareble?
+    - What happens if Rashba and Dresselhaus are comparable?
     - Kondo effect on spin currents

 ### Wed.
 21